SWASTIKpy/Forge-AI/README.md

 # ⚒️ Forge AI

 Forge AI is an AI-powered full-stack application builder inspired by Loveable.
-Simply describe the application you want to build in natural language, and Forge AI generates a complete project with a live preview, editable source code, automatic dependency management, AI-assisted debugging, and version history.
+Describe the application you want to build in natural language, and Forge AI generates a complete project with a live preview, editable source code, automatic dependency management, AI-assisted debugging, and version history.

 The goal is to make building applications feel like collaborating with an AI software engineer while still giving developers full control over the generated code.